softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 Create a new issue in your repository's issue tracker by doing the following:

- - Go to the Github webpage for your code
+ - Go to the GitHub webpage for your code
  - Click on the Issues tab
  - Click on the "New issue" button
  - Enter a title and description for the issue